Hatch's Minnesota Cavalry Battalion: Service

-The unit's formation was a product of the Mdewakanton uprising in August of 1862.
-Very quickly nearly every band of Chippewa offered to fight the Sioux for the U.S. Governnment.
+The unit's formation was a product of the Mdewakanton uprising in August 1862.
+Very quickly nearly every band of Chippewa offered to fight the Sioux for the U.S. Government.
 First two Wisconsin chiefs sent a letter to President Lincoln with the offer.
 Then on 15 September 22 chiefs did the same at the Crow Wing Indian Agency.
 Both of Minnesota's U.S. Senators and Governor Ramsey thought the Chippewa should be taken up on their offers.
 A week later 40 odd Chippewa leaders from nearly every band in Minnesota, plus a couple from Wisconsin, arrived in St Paul at Gov. Ramsey's invite.
 At that time everyone learned that Major general Pope commander of the Department of the Northwest did not want "Indians" in his command as a matter of "public policy".
 Over the winter the politicians decided to go directly to the Secretary of War Stanton.
-They proposed a mounted unit of 1000 "auxillary Chippewa warriors", on "Indian ponys", commanded E.A.C.
+They proposed a mounted unit of 1000 "auxiliary Chippewa warriors", on "Indian ponys", commanded E.A.C.
 Hatch, that reported directly to the War Department.
 It was envisioned as an independent command, functioning "solely" for the prosecution of the Indian War.
 Pope had issues with most of the proposal and had enough rank to get it modified.
-The result was a mounted unit that reported to his command, solely for the Indian war, with only a few Native Americans in it's ranks.
+The result was a mounted unit that reported to his command, solely for the Indian war, with only a few Native Americans in its ranks.
 To get volunteers a $40.00 bounty was advertised in the papers.
 The Battalion was Minnesota's last Civil War unit to stand down.
 Major Hatch sent letters to the media with the letterhead "Indian Battalion of Minnesota Volunteers".

 Chippewa Chief Hole in the Day offered Brig.
 General Sibley 600 warriors for his 1863 expedition into the Dakota Territory and was turned down.
-A month later he made an offer to Major Hatch..
+A month later he made an offer to Major Hatch.
 Hatch had to refuse because of Pope.
 Hole-in the-day told the newspapers that Hatch was the right man for the command.
 In 1865 newspapers reported that Hole-in-the-Day regretted not having been able to raise the Chippewa battalion for Major Hatch.

 Hatch's Battalion was organized at Fort Snelling and St. Paul, Minnesota, with Companies A, B, C, and D being mustered in from July 25, to September, 1863.
+The majority of soldiers in the battalion came from the southern and central counties of Minnesota, others however, came from Fort Garry in Canada, as well as Métis communities in both the Red River Colony and Dakota Territory.
 General Pope created a line of defense in the war's theater of operations starting at Sioux City, Iowa, through Minnesota to Fort Abercrombie, Dakota Territory and north to the international border.